wairas/happy-tools/README.md

 optional arguments:
   -h, --help            show this help message and exit -i DIR [DIR ...], --input_dir DIR [DIR ...]
+                        Path to the PNG/OPEX/ENVI files (default: None) -c {pixels,polygons,pixels_then_polygons,polygons_then_pixels}, --conversion {pixels,polygons,pixels_then_polygons,polygons_then_pixels}
+                        What annotations and in what order to apply (subsequent overlays can overwrite annotations).
+                        (default: pixels_then_polygons)
-                        Path to the PNG/OPEX files (default: None) -r, --recursive       whether to look for OPEX files recursively (default:
+  -r, --recursive       whether to look for OPEX/ENVI files recursively
-                        False)
+                        (default: False)
   -o DIR, --output_dir DIR
                         The directory to store the fake RGB PNG images instead of alongside the HSI images. (default: None)